be-next/idle-ti.me/content/blog/zola-aws/index.md

 +++
-title = "Zola: How to deploy a website using S3 Bucket and CloudFront" date = 2024-03-11 updated = 2024-03-18
+title = "Zola: How to deploy a website using S3 Bucket and CloudFront" date = 2024-03-11 updated = 2024-07-03
 draft = false
 toc = true

-description = "Deploying a Zola website on an S3 bucket via CloudFront can present some challenges, often due to misunderstandings about how CloudFront functions.
+description = "Deploying a Zola website on an S3 bucket via CloudFront can present some challenges, often due to misunderstandings about how CloudFront works.
 In this article, I share the configurations and strategies I used to make the Zola website fully functional with a CloutFront deployment."

 [taxonomies]
 tags = ["Zola", "AWS", "S3 bucket", "CloudFront"]